Dealing with a Co-Owner Dispute in Cleveland, OH?

 If you cannot reach agreement, presenting real competing offers often helps.
 Many reluctant co-owners change their mind when they see actual cash amounts they would receive.
 If agreement is still impossible, a partition action is the legal remedy.
 However, it is expensive and typically results in a lower sale price, which is why voluntary sale is almost always the better option.

-FairOffer is a marketplace, not a mediation service.
-However, the competing offer format naturally facilitates agreement by providing objective market data.
+FairOffer is a cash home buying company, not a mediation service.
+However, our fair cash offer provides objective market data that can help both parties agree.
 If formal mediation is needed, we recommend engaging a real estate mediator or attorney.
-The offers from FairOffer can serve as valuable evidence of market value in any mediation or legal proceeding.
+The offer from FairOffer can serve as valuable evidence of market value in any mediation or legal proceeding.

 Still have questions?
 We are here to help.

-Common Questions from Cleveland Homeowners
+Common Questions From Cleveland Sellers

 Can I sell my Cleveland home if it has lead paint or code violations?